-5. Q. What is the purpose of the Direct Component multiyear plan?
+Q5.
+What is the purpose of the Direct Component multiyear plan?

-A. The RESTORE Act and Treasury's regulations direct state, county, and parish applicants to prepare multiyear plans that prioritize eligible activities for Direct Component funds, and to obtain broad-based participation from individuals, businesses, Indian tribes, and non-profit organizations as part of their multiyear plan preparation.
+A. The RESTORE Act and Treasury's implementing regulations direct state, county, and parish applicants to prepare multiyear plans that prioritize eligible activities for Direct Component funds, and to obtain broad-based participation from individuals, businesses, Indian tribes, and non-profit organizations as part of their multiyear plan preparation.
 State, county, or parish applicants may amend their accepted multiyear plans by following these same steps, including obtaining public input, prior to submitting their amended plans to Treasury.
 Interested parties may contact the appropriate state, county, or parish applicant to request that the applicant consider including its proposed activity in the applicant's initial or amended multiyear plan.
-Treasury reviews the applicant's initial or amended plan for completeness and compliance with the RESTORE Act and Treasury's regulations.
-The forms for a multiyear plan are posted on Treasury's website.
+Treasury reviews the applicant's initial or amended plan for completeness and compliance with the RESTORE Act and Treasury's RESTORE Act website.

-6. Q. Is there a deadline to submit multiyear plans?
+Q6.
+Is there a deadline to submit multiyear plans?